 - 1 Natural persons are eligible to submit applications if they meet the general eligibility requirements for the submission of applications pursuant to Art.
 10 of the Funding Regulations2.
 The requirements set out in Art.
 13 of the Funding Regulations with regard to the proposed project must also be met. - 2 Two or more applicants are eligible per application if needed to achieve the targets set for the proposed activities.
-In such a case, the requirements set out in Art.
+In cases of more than one applicant, the requirements set out in Art.
 12 of the Funding Regulations must be met. - 3 Only one submission for each experiment will be accepted.
-If an application is submitted by two or more applicants, each of them represents one or more subparts of the experiment. - 4 Each subpart must be mirrored by one or more SNSF grants funding the underlying scientific activities.
+If an application is submitted by two or more applicants, each of them represents one or more subparts of the experiment. - 4 The underlying scientific activities of each subpart must be adequately funded by one or more SNSF grants or by other funding sources.